How to Stop Arguing

 I. Take Responsibility for Your Mind

 When you’re hurt, angry, or upset, have you ever looked for someone else to blame?
 What did they say or do that “made me” feel this way?
-Herein lies the root of the most insidious problem in interpersonal relationships: the mistaken belief that other people cause our pain.
+Here lies a core tangle in relationships: the belief that our feelings are caused by someone else.

 Of course, other people’s words and actions affect us.
-To say otherwise would be naïve and outright false.
-And yet, can someone else actually make you feel something?
-Do they really have that kind of power over you?
+But can someone else actually make you feel something?
+Do they truly have that power?

 Most of us have been conditioned to project our feelings and unmet needs outward onto other people.
 For example, if I want more consideration and balance in a relationship, I start believing that “you’re selfish.”
 If I want more intimacy and connection than you do, you’re “cold and aloof.”
 But if you want more connection than I do, then you’re “needy and controlling.”
-Whatever is happening here in my own mind and heart, I make it about you being wrong.
+Whatever is happening inside me, I make it about you being wrong.

 This is a setup.
 When we blame others for our unmet needs, they tend to get defensive.
-Instead, take a step back and shift the basis of the argument by owning what’s happening in your own mind.
+Shift the ground of the conversation by owning what’s happening in your own mind and heart.

 Instead of blaming others for our feelings, take responsibility for emotions in two key ways: